-For example, worst-case loads and accumulated vibration durations.
+1 For example, worst-case loads and accumulated vibration durations.

+2 FMs are excluded from life testing.

 Exposure of lifetime model to vibrations prior to life test shall include:

-exposure to accumulated durations of acceptance tests at acceptance load level and accumulated durations corresponding to the number of vibrations tests expected by the flight hardware, and
+exposure to accumulated durations of acceptance tests at acceptance load level and additional accumulated durations corresponding to the number of vibrations tests expected by the flight hardware, including sub-system and system tests, and

-one time exposure to qualification load level and duration of vibration.
+one time exposure to qualification load level and duration of vibration, which covers the flight.

 The environment for the verification of the lifetime of a lubricant shall be agreed by the customer.